-It can be tiring being on camera for long periods, so allow time for breaks.
-If a speaker is nervous, they may take a little more time to film, so be prepared to step in with words of support and refreshments.
+Being on camera for long periods can be tiring, so allow time for breaks.
+If a speaker is nervous, they may take a little more time to film, so your team should be prepared to step in with words of support and refreshments.

 Feedback provides good direction, but over-correction can be off-putting, or worse, patronising.
-Try not to interfere with the content of what your customer is saying because, whatever their approach, a customer with genuine warmth towards your business will inspire confidence in viewers.
+Try not to interfere with the content of what your customer is saying because, whatever their approach, it's their story to tell.
+A customer with genuine warmth towards your business will inspire confidence in viewers.

 For your shoot, be sure to secure a place that is quiet, private and free of distraction.
-If you are enlisting the services of a professional video production company they may well be able to guide you on suitable locations.
+If you are enlisting the services of a professional video production company they may be able to guide you in finding suitable locations.

-Minimise disturbances by letting other users of the area know ahead of time about your plans to film.
-Written notices of filming will also help reduce the risk of audio spoilage or interruption.
+Minimise disturbances by letting other users of the area know ahead of time that you have plans to film.
+Written notices will also help reduce the risk of audio spoilage or accidental interruption.

 Choose a location that has lots of room.
 Once you have your crew, equipment and star assembled, things can quickly start to feel hot and crowded.
 Adequate space to breathe will make your customer comfortable and also open up the scope for using a variation of different camera angles.

-For the most part, a customer testimonial will take the form of a talking-head video which will emphasise the personal, human element of your piece.
+For the most part, a customer testimonial will take the form of a talking-head video.
+This will emphasise the personal, human element of your piece.

 However, that doesn’t mean to say there isn’t room for graphics.

 You might like to highlight quotes for example, or use text overlays.
-Graphics help people to absorb the information, they appear in preview windows, they make for a good screen grab and they add a visual interest.
+Graphics help people to absorb the information.
+Additionally, they appear in preview windows, make for a good screen grab and add visual interest.

 B-roll (supplementary shots spliced in) are another potential asset you can use to illustrate key points.
 These bells and whistles will be budget dependent, and it’s also important to remember that it may increase the production time.

-There is nothing to stop you from sharing your customer testimonial video on your favourite social media channels however, for this you may wish to use a shorter excerpt.
+With permission, there is nothing to stop you from sharing your customer testimonial video on your favourite social media channels.
+However, for social platforms you may wish to use a shorter excerpt.